RetroPie/RetroPie-Docs/docs/Playstation-1.md

 Place BIOS in
 ```
-/home/pi/RetroPie/BIOS
+/opt/retropie/emulators/pcsx-rearmed/bios/
 ```
-The recognized name is case-sensitive.
+The recognized BIOS filename is case-sensitive (must be in all uppercase).

 ### lr-beetle-psx